 How to get tickets for the Eurovision Song Contest?

 Tickets go on sale months in advance.
 The number of tickets is very limited and demand exceeds supply.
 So the key is to be on time and have a dose of luck.
 When the first tickets were available, I was ready with my laptop an hour before the sale.
 The colleagues were my backup and joined me in the virtual queue.
-Make sure you are registered in advance and have all your details ready/completed.
+Make sure you are registered in advance and have all your details ready and complete.
 Be sure to keep your bank card(s) and your bank account at hand.
 Prices varied between 20 and +200 euros for the Stockholm 2016 edition.

 There are not only tickets for the Grand Final but also for the semi-finals + tickets for the dress rehearsals.
 These tickets are a lot cheaper.
 I went to the family dress rehearsal on Saturday afternoon and to the Grand Final in the evening.
 Both were definitely worth it!
-In the evening it is of course for real and in addition to the ambiance you also get the exciting scoring.
+In the evening it is of course for real and in addition to the ambience you also get the exciting scoring.

 No tickets?
 Members of OGAE (which are the official Eurovision fan clubs) sometimes also obtain tickets through the fan club.